-Kinston Metropolitan District No. 1 (District), a quasi-municipal corporation and political subdivision of the State of Colorado was organized on December 5, 2019 and is governed pursuant to provisions of the Colorado Special District Act (Title 32, Article 1, Colorado Revised Statutes).
+Kinston Metropolitan District No. 5 (District), a quasi-municipal corporation and political subdivision of the State of Colorado was organized on December 5, 2019 and is governed pursuant to provisions of the Colorado Special District Act (Title 32, Article 1, Colorado Revised Statutes).
 The District's service area is located within Larimer County, Colorado.

-The District was established principally to provide streets, traffic and safety controls, street lighting, storm drainage, landscaping, parks and recreation, for the use and benefit of property owners, residents, taxpayers, and system users within and without the boundaries of the District.
+The District was established principally to provide funding to District No.1 to finance the acquisition, construction, and installation of improvements, for the use and benefit of property owners, residents, taxpayers, and system users within the boundaries of the District.

-The District has no employees, and all operations and administrative functions are contracted.
+The District has no employees and all operations and administrative functions are contracted.